20k/crapmud_documentation/README.md

 \#dir -> opens the script directory (shared between users)

-\#edit scriptname -> creates or opens a script for editing
+\#edit scriptname -> creates or opens a script for editing, defaults to es6

 \#edit_es6 scriptname -> creates or opens a script in es6/typescript mode.
 Will convert an es5 file to es6